Gray-Yang/Gray_calendar_register/README.md

 # Calendar

-Hello World!
-This is Elai Shane from ESTech Channel.
+Hello!
+This is Gray Yang from Flybits.

-I have created a new series nammed **Calendar** in which I will be showing you multiple calendar UI and make connections with the firebase, SQLite, Google Calendar as well as physical devices.
+I have created a new series nammed **Calendar** in which I will be showing you multiple calendar UI and make connections with the firestore firebase, Google Calendar as well as physical devices.

-I do hope you like the series.
+I do hope you like this app.
-If you like the code and the content.
-Do like, share my video and star my github repository.
-Also share my youtube channel which would motivate me to create more contents